-Figure 37: FSM non-renewal and renewal scenarios: required adjustments annually without the fiscal drag.
+Figure 37: FSM Non-Renewal and Renewal Scenarios Components and Magnitudes annually without the fiscal drag.
 The impact of continuing the Compact at similar levels to those of the amended Compact, but with full indexation and no decrement, should thus provide a modest boost to annual economic growth of about 0.33%.
 The benefits of full indexation occur at the state government level.